College-Track/growth_model/Report.md

 ### Chart 3.
 Average College Enrollment By Region and College Year

 These charts display the average college enrollment for the sites contained in each CT region.
-More mature regions, NOLA and Nor Cal, clearly have a similar trend in college numbers compared to younger regions.
+More mature regions, NOLA and NorCal, clearly have a similar trend in college numbers compared to younger regions.

-Note, each bar represents the percent of enrolled students from the original freshman class - thus the first bar for each region will be 100%.
+Note, each bar represents the percentage of enrolled students from the original freshman class - thus the first bar for each region will be 100%.

 ```python
 ps_year_count = df3.pivot_table(